Uploading multiple files using InputFile in Blazor

 }

-When the user selects a new file, the InputFile component removes the previous files and adds the new ones.
-If you haven't opened a stream to a previous file yet, you'll get an error when you do as no file match the id.
+When the user selects new files, the InputFile component clears the previous list and adds the new ones.
+If a stream was already open to a previous file, reading from it will fail because no file matches the old ID.

 #Workaround

-A workaround is to keep the previous InputFile components and create a new one each time the user selects new files.
-Of course, you need to hide the previous inputs from the UI using display: none.
+The workaround is to retain the previous InputFile instances and create a new one each time the user selects files.
+Hide the inactive inputs from the UI using display: none.

 Razor